OpenImageAnalysisGroup/IAP/trunk/IAP/release/readme.updates.txt

   is shown during analysis.

 - Bug Fixes -
+* Fix (change 11):
+  Test re-analysis by right-clicking in the result image button list and choosing '[Analysis Name] (Reference+Old Reference)' now works also for cases where the input data set has no reference images.
 * Fix (change 10):
   When clicking View/Export Data, Create CSV File, the output file is located and shown in the default file manager.